Unless you’re moving in with your best friends, many people don’t love the idea of living with roommates.

 Clearly state in your advertisement what you will and will not accept, and put this in your agreement, too.

-Just because you and your prospective roommate get along great over coffee doesn’t mean he isn’t an axe-murderer.
+Just because you and your prospective roommate get along great over coffee doesn’t mean they aren’t an axe-murderer.

 Sadly, you just don’t know who you can trust.
 Although a written contract is a must, you may want to go further in screening potential roommates just as you would screen a tenant renting out your entire home.
 Do a credit check and ask for at least two months of current pay stubs.

-Finally, take the time to call the roommate’s references, employer and previous roommates or landlords on his application too.
+Finally, take the time to call the roommate’s references, employer and previous roommates or landlords on their application too.